douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * plejparto - majority
 * plena - full
 * plene - fully
+* plenigante - filling (participle form of "plenigi")
 * plenigi - to fill
+* pleniĝi - to be filled
 * plenkreskulo - adult
 * plenumi - to fulfill, to carry out
 * plenumiĝi - to be fulfilled